BadrChoujai/YearCalendar/README.md

-# YearCalendar
+##YearCalendar
-year calendar in c language.
+#Year calendar in c language

-To vue the sourcecode just open main.c
-To run the programme click on main.exe
+To view the sourcecode just open main.c, to run the programme click on main.exe.

-(you will need a text editor for c language to compile the programme or you can use terminal)
+(You will need a text editor for c language to compile the programme or you can use terminal).